 If the rot persists as a result of caution, then throw caution to the trash.

 In other words, follow the smell, locate the rot, and from there the disease itself, the past’s contaminated slough.
 It rests like a beast, hungry for flesh, wood, minerals, water, its fields of putrefaction insatiable.
 Trace out the network of weeds that sustain it, and which it sustains in turn, and strike them down one by one, burn their roots with salt and facts, like we did some time ago with that particularly sticky network that sprang among us.
 It looked massive, formidable, but it was simply bloated, all appearances and no substance.
 We hydrolysed it, and the shock traveled down the noxious network all the way to the slimy pockets that sustained it.
 The rot hissed and shivered, imploded, evaporated.
 The world breathed a sigh of relief as a breath of fresh air blew across the land.

 For a while, we felt reprieve.

-But for a moment in time the world was restored, the damage undone, progress being made at will, de facto, a respite for all to catch their breath and look ahead for a change.
+But for a moment in time the world was restored, the damage undone, progress made at will, de facto, a respite for all to catch their breath and look ahead for a change.

 As for the naysayers, they didn’t perish, never will.
-They lie in shadow, or hide in plain sight, in blinding light, biding their time, eager to try their luck somewhere else, or perhaps even at the same old spots because the past works for them.
+They lie in shadow, or hide in plain sight, in blinding light, biding their time, eager to try their luck somewhere else, or perhaps even at the same old spots because the past suits them.
 Their roots are stubborn, their preferences fixed.
 They target the same vulnerable spots, but you can fix that by being stubborner, that’s all, and everything will be fine.